Reach-Above/reach-above.github.io/mapathon.md

                 }
             ]
         },
                    {
+            id: 'Creeks',
+            title: 'We travelled along the paved and gravel paths parallel to Bowmanville Creek and Soper Creek',
+            image: './mapathon/Hill.gif',
+            description: 'Lots of work is going into connecting these two trails together and to the waterfront trail.
+Thank you <a href="https://www.jurylandsfoundation.com">https://valleys2000.ca/ </a>',
+            location: {
+                center: [-78.67612, 43.90130],
+                zoom: 15.29,
+                pitch: 60.00,
+                bearing: -14.40
+            },
+            onChapterEnter: [
+                {
+                    layer: 'strava-1',
+                    opacity: 1
+                }
+            ],
+            onChapterExit: [
+                {
+                    layer: 'strava-1',
+                    opacity: 1
+                }
+            ]
+        },

+    {
             id: 'Uxbridge Bike Park',
-            title: 'Uxbridge Bike Park',
+            title: 'We go all the way to the Uxbridge Bike Park',
             image: './mapathon/BP_Evan.gif',
-            description: 'Even there is no GPS tracks here, but we love riding the pump track in Uxbridge.',
+            description: 'There are no GPS tracks here, but we love riding the pump track in Uxbridge.',
             location: {
-                center: [-78.702, 43.920],
+                center: [-79.12689, 44.12463 ],
-                zoom: 15.54,
+                zoom: 17.35,
-                pitch: 0.00,
+                pitch: 60.00,
-                bearing: 0.00
+                bearing: 76.80
             },
             onChapterEnter: [
                 {